-Onirix is the platform that allows you to create different types of augmented reality experiences in a very fast and easy way.
-Onirix consists of three different components: Onirix Studio, a web platform to manage all your projects and contents, the Onirix Players which is a set of native apps for iOS and Android, and the Onirix Software Development Kit (SDK) to create your own augmented reality applications:
+Onirix is a platform that allows you to create different types of augmented reality experiences in a fast and easy way.
+Onirix consists of three different components: Onirix Studio, a web application to manage all your projects and contents, Onirix Player which is the way to show your experiences from the browser (WebAR) or through native apps for iOS and Android, and Onirix SDK, a Source Development Kit to create your own augmented reality applications.

 As you may know, Augmented Reality mainly consists on tracking something to place virtual content over it in a way that it seems as part of the real world.
 In other words, it allows to create virtual layers over reality with the purpose of enhancing or augmenting it, and thus the term, Augmented Reality.

-Take a look to the following table to see what type of project you should choose depending on the thing you want to place virtual content over:
+Take a look to the following table to see what type of scene you should choose depending on the place you want to put virtual content over:

 The next diagram will show you how the different parts of Onirix are related: